559 Comments

 One interesting thing about Newsom is that he is strongly dyslexic and has trouble reading, so he has to go over and over briefing books.
 His style of leadership will be very different from Obama's for example, and he will do a lot of talking as opposed to a lot of reading.

-Newsome has a liability that Kamala Harris didn’t: he is governor of California, not a US Senator.
+Newsom has a liability that Kamala Harris didn’t: he is governor of California, not a US Senator.
 A Senator represents California on the national stage, but a governor is actually responsible for governing the state.

-And California is one of least affordable states in the country, at a time when affordability is a salient issue.
+And California is one of the least affordable states in the country, at a time when affordability is a salient issue.
 It has one of the deepest housing shortages in the country.
 It is among the top states for most expensive child care, gasoline, and groceries.
 California has about an eighth of the population of the US, but a third of the homeless population.

 People don’t usually blame AGs or Senators for affordability issues in a state.
 They do blame governors.